Investors for Startups in Ireland

 These are a popular option for early-stage companies.
 A seed capital fund involves your receiving an investment in exchange for equity in your company.

 Enterprise Ireland currently support €124 million in seed capital funds.
 There are four main seed funds for companies in Ireland:

-Venture Capital Funds - these are provided by full-time venture capitalists.
-By getting a venture capitalist’s cash investment, you’ll also get access to their industry contacts, managerial advice and the added bonus of their company’s credibility onto your start up.
+These are provided by full-time venture capitalists.
+By getting a venture capitalist’s cash investment, you’ll get access to their industry contacts, managerial advice and the added bonus of their company’s credibility onto your startup.
 In return for all their input, venture capitalists will most likely want board membership or a minority of the share capital of your company.